Privacy policy

 - Enabling you to send and receive messages

-- Enabling you to schedule, reschedule and cancel visit to clients
+- Enabling you to schedule, reschedule and cancel visits to clients

 - Enabling you to report on the work that you have undertaken